 Property taxes are part of the closing adjustments between the buyer and seller in any real estate transaction.

 The closing adjustments are prepared by your real estate lawyer in the form of a statement of adjustments, and will be part of the paperwork when you meet your lawyer to sign your mortgage documents.
-Be sure to discuss property taxes while you are with your lawyer when you are signing your mortgage documents
+Be sure to discuss property taxes while you are with your lawyer when you are signing your mortgage documents and confirm if the lender is collecting or if you are paying them directly to your municipality.

 When you buy your home, your real estate lawyer will do the legwork to make sure all of the seller’s expenses are up-to-date, including their property taxes.
 If the property taxes for the home you’ve purchased were previously paid through a monthly Tax Instalment Program Plan (TIPP) through the city of Edmonton or it’s neighbouring municipalities, it may be possible to assume the sellers TIPP payments for the property.
 If your mortgage lender has agreed for you to pay your own property taxes, we recommend you contact your municipality property tax office and arrange to be set up on the monthly TIPP program, rather than having to pay a lump sum every year.